 Total making time: About 30 minutes.

-It also has a similar bright yellow appearance to turmeric rice, yet, this Chitrana is a distinguished rice dish with different ingredients.
+It has a similar bright yellow appearance to turmeric rice,yet, this Chitrana is a distinguished side dish with rice and different ingredients.
 This lemon-infused dish will give a great punch of India’s mild pungent spices to your taste buds and a game-changing citrusy taste of lemon.